hpc2n/sphinx-lesson-template/content/lu-factorization.rst

 .. figure:: img/blocked_lu1.png

-   Factorization of the first diagonal block, updates to the block row and column, and updates to the trailing matrix.

 The exact details are not that relevant as we are only interested in the data dependencies.

 Test program